-- Semester mark and Exam mark contribute 50:50 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.
+- Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.

 The purpose of this module is to provide students majoring in Management and other fields of business administration with knowledge to equip them with the mathematical knowledge base and many applications of descriptive and inferential statistics.
 Statistics is the science that processes and analyses data in order to provide managers with useful information to aid in decision making.
 This module is not only relevant to the students present academic programme; it is also relevant to the future personal and professional life of the student.